glouppe/info8006-introduction-to-ai/lecture8.md

 ## Policy extraction

-Using the principle of maximum expected utility (MEU), the optimal action maximizes the expected utility of the subsequent state.
+Using the principle of maximum expected utility, the optimal action maximizes the expected utility of the subsequent state.
 That is,
 $$\pi^\*(s) = \arg \max\_{a} \sum\_{s'} P(s'|s,a) V(s').$$